AshAvalanche/safe-wallet-monorepo/apps/web/src/markdown/terms/terms.md

 2. Third Party Features are provided for your convenience only.
 We do not verify, curate, or control Third Party Features.

-3. If we offer access to Third-Party Features in the Safe{Wallet} App free of charge by us (Third-Parties may charge separate fees), the liability for providing access to such Third-Party Feature is limited pursuant to Section 18 below.
-Furthermore we reserve the right to cease to provide access to those Third-Party Features through the Safe{Wallet} App without notice.
+3. If we offer access to Third-Party Features in the Ash Wallet App free of charge by us (Third-Parties may charge separate fees), the liability for providing access to such Third-Party Feature is limited pursuant to Section 18 below.
+Furthermore we reserve the right to cease to provide access to those Third-Party Features through the Ash Wallet App without notice.

-# 13\.
-Can we terminate or limit your right to use our Services? {#13.-can-we-terminate-or-limit-your-right-to-use-our-services?}
+13\.
+Can we terminate or limit your right to use our Services?

-1. We may cease offering our Services and/or terminate the Agreement and refuse access to the Safe{Wallet} App at any time.
+1. We may cease offering our Services and/or terminate the Agreement and refuse access to the Ash Wallet App at any time.
 The right of the parties to terminate the Agreement at any time for cause remains unaffected.
 In case of our termination of the Agreement, you may no longer access your Safe Account via our Services.
 However, you may continue to access your Safe Account and any Tokens via a third-party wallet provider using your Recovery Phrase and Private Keys.

-2. We reserve the right to limit the use of the Safe{Wallet} App to a specified number of Users if necessary to protect or ensure the stability and integrity of the Services.
+2. We reserve the right to limit the use of the Ash Wallet App to a specified number of Users if necessary to protect or ensure the stability and integrity of the Services.
 We will only be able to limit access to the Services.
 At no time will we be able to limit or block access to or transfer your funds without your consent.

 # 14\.
 Can you terminate your Agreement with us? {#14.-can-you-terminate-your-agreement-with-us?}